Sex differences in human physiology: Skin

-Men's skin is thicker and oilier than women's skin.
-Women have more subcutaneous fat than men.
-This helps keep them warmer and enables them to survive lower temperatures than men during the cold.
-As a result of greater vasoconstriction, while the surface of female skin is colder than male skin, the deep-skin temperature in women is higher than in men.
+Males' skin is thicker and oilier than females' skin.
+Females have more subcutaneous fat than males.
+This helps keep them warmer and enables them to survive lower temperatures than males during the cold.
+As a result of greater vasoconstriction, while the surface of female skin is colder than male skin, the deep-skin temperature in females is higher than in males.
+Males have less subcutaneous fat in their faces due to the effects of testosterone.

 Males generally have darker skin than females.
 The lighter skin in females helps their bodies synthesize more Vitamin D from sunlight and absorb more calcium, which is needed during pregnancy and lactation.

 Hair

-On average, men have more body hair than women.
-Men have relatively more of a type of hair called terminal hair, especially on the face, chest, abdomen and back.
-Women have more vellus hair, which is thinner, shorter, and lighter, and therefore less visible.
+On average, males have more body hair than females.
+Males have relatively more of a type of hair called terminal hair, especially on the face, chest, abdomen and back.
+Females have more vellus hair, which is thinner, shorter, and lighter, and therefore less visible.

-Although men grow hair faster than women, baldness is more prevalent in men than in women.
+Although males grow hair faster than females, baldness is more prevalent in males than in females.
 The main cause for this is male pattern baldness.
 Male pattern baldness is a condition where hair loss occurs in a typical pattern of a receding hairline and hair thinning on the crown.
 It is caused by hormones and genetic predisposition.

 Color

 In lighter-complected humans, male skin is visibly redder; this is due to greater blood volume rather than melanin.
-Conversely, women are lighter-skinned than men in some studied human populations.
+Conversely, females are lighter-skinned than males in some studied human populations.
 The differences in color are mainly caused by higher levels of melanin in the skin, hair and eyes in males.

 In one study, almost twice as many females as males had red or auburn hair.
 A higher proportion of females were also found to have blond hair, whereas males were more likely to have black or dark brown hair.
-Another study found green eyes, which are a result of lower melanin levels, to be much more common in women than in men, at least by a factor of two.
+Another study found green eyes, which are a result of lower melanin levels, to be much more common in females than in males, at least by a factor of two.

-A different study found that while women tend to have a lower frequency of black hair, men have a higher frequency of platinum blond hair, blue eyes and lighter skin.
-According to this one theory the cause for this is a higher frequency of genetic recombination in women than in men, possibly due to sex-linked genes, and as a result women tend to show less phenotypical variation in any given population.
+A different study found that while females tend to have a lower frequency of black hair, males have a higher frequency of platinum blond hair, blue eyes and lighter skin.
+According to this one theory the cause for this is a higher frequency of genetic recombination in females than in males, possibly due to sex-linked genes, and as a result females tend to show less phenotypical variation in any given population.

 The human sexual dimorphism in color seems to be greater in populations that are medium in skin color than in very light or very dark-colored populations.

 Sexual organs and reproductive systems

 Males and females have different sex organs.
 Females have two ovaries that store the eggs, and a uterus which is connected to a vagina.
+The external genitals are called the vulva.
 Males have testicles that produce sperm.
-The testicles are placed in the scrotum behind the penis.
-The male penis and scrotum are external extremities, whereas the female sex organs are placed "inside" the body.
+The testicles are placed in the scrotum behind the penis, which are external extremities.